mactul/powermake/documentation.md

 From a set of `.o` (or compiler equivalent) filepaths, maybe the one returned by [powermake.compile_files](#powermakecompile_files) and a [powermake.Config](#powermakeconfig) object, it runs the command to create an executable with the appropriate linker and options in `config`.

 - if `executable_name` is None, the `config.target_name` is used with the extension given by the type of linker.
-- if `executable_name` is not None, his value is concatenated with the extension.
+- if `executable_name` is not None, its value is concatenated with the extension.

 - If `force` is True, the executable is re-created, even if it's up-to-date.
 - If `force` is False, the executable is created only if not up-to-date.